-H. Claim for Reimbursement

-CNPs are performance-based reimbursement programs (entitlement programs).
+- H. Claim for Reimbursement - CNPs are performance-based reimbursement programs (entitlement programs).
 The SFA reports all meals (breakfasts, lunches, and/or snacks) served by site on a monthly reimbursement claim.
-The claim for reimbursement reports the number of meals served by category (free, reduced-price, or full-price) multiplied by the applicable reimbursement rates.
+The claim for reimbursement reports the number of meals served by category (free, reducedprice, or full-price) multiplied by the applicable reimbursement rates.
 SFAs participating in the Special Milk Program (SMP) will provide the number of half-pints of milk served to split-session preprimary or kindergarten students multiplied by the applicable reimbursement rates.
-If an SFA participates in the Seamless Summer Program, a separate claim must be submitted.
+If an SFA participates in the Seamless Summer Program, a separate claim must be submitted. - 2.
 In order to submit a claim, the SFA must have a completed and approved renewal application, agreement, and policy statement.
-Each claim must include meals by category including adult meals and contract meals. served by site each month meals were served.
+Each claim must include meals served by category, adult meals, and contract meals.
+Each claim is submitted by site and each month. - 3.
 SFAs must maintain free and reduced-price eligibles of currently enrolled students, as well as categorical meal counts by school site.
-District totals show on "View Claim Summary" report.
+District totals show on "View Claim Summary" report. - 4.
 Claims are to be submitted by the tenth of the month following the month covered by the claim.
 Although the State agency may accept claims for reimbursement or claim revisions as late as 60 days following the end of the month that the claim covers, claims submitted later than 60 days cannot be paid unless an exemption is requested and approved by the State agency.
 (Each district can have one exemption every 36 months).
-A copy of the claim for reimbursement is on page C-36.
+A copy of the claim for reimbursement is on page C-36. - 5.
+The district or institution has 60 calendar days following the last day of the claim month.
+This date may change depending on the number of days in February.